-Our results, using fishes as a model organism, reveal an uneven distribution of biological knowledge worldwide, leading to both global and local (country-level) consequences.
+Our results, using fish as a model organism, reveal an uneven distribution of biological knowledge worldwide, leading to both global and local (country-level) consequences.
 The knowledge housed by a country often fails to represent its native freshwater and brackish fish fauna accurately.
 To address these biological knowledge gaps, it is crucial to facilitate access to these materials for researchers from the countries where they were collected.
 Otherwise, regardless of the available technology and methods for monitoring biodiversity, our understanding of the natural world will remain inequitable.
-Beyond identifying the issue, we hope this study serves as a catalyst for developing solutions that distribute biological knowledge more equitably and fairly, without mirroring the existing economic and social inequalities in our society.
+Beyond identifying the issue, we hope this study catalyzes developing solutions that distribute biological knowledge more equitably and fairly without mirroring our society's existing economic and social inequalities.